top of page

 Photo: Gary Hustwit

-Liesl Schwabe's essays have appeared in The New York Times, The Washington Post, The Los Angeles Review of BooksWords Without Borders, Tricycle: The Buddhist Review, The American Literary Review, and Creative Nonfiction, among other publications.
-She has been nominated for a 2022 Pushcart Prize and is the recipient of the 2020 Donald Murray Prize.
+Her essays have appeared in The New York Times, The Washington Post, The Los Angeles Review of BooksWords Without Borders, World Literature Today, Tricycle: The Buddhist Review, The Common, Off Assignment, The American Literary Review, The Mekong Review, Creative Nonfiction, and elsewhere.
+She is the recipient of a 2026 Massachusetts Cultural Council grant for creative individuals and a 2027 residency at the Vermont Studio Center.
+Liesl has been nominated for a Pushcart Prize and was awarded the 2020 Donald Murray Prize.
+Liesl holds an MFA in Nonfiction from the Bennington Writing Seminars, where she has also served as an Alumni Fellow.

 bottom of page